EricZimmerman/VoronTools/EBB_CAN.md

     ```
     Bus 001 Device 005: ID 0483:df11 STMicroelectronics STM Device in DFU Mode
     ```
-5. Record the device Id (the part after `ID` above, but yours may be different)
+5. Record the device ID (the part after `ID` above, but yours may be different)
-6. Run the following command to erase and flash the EBB with CanBoot (again, VERIFY your device Id):
+6. Run the following command to erase and flash the EBB with CanBoot (again, VERIFY your device ID.
+The ID is at the end of the command below):
     ```
     sudo dfu-util -a 0 -D ~/CanBoot/out/canboot.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11
     ```